torvalds/linux/Documentation/arch/s390/cds.rst

 	All explanations apply also to the 64 bit architecture s390x.

-Common Device Support (CDS) for Linux/390 Device Drivers
+Common Device Support (CDS) for GNU/Linux/390 Device Drivers
 ========================================================

 General Information
 -------------------

-The following chapters describe the I/O related interface routines the Linux/390 common device support (CDS) provides to allow for device specific driver implementations on the IBM ESA/390 hardware platform.
+The following chapters describe the I/O related interface routines the GNU/Linux/390 common device support (CDS) provides to allow for device specific driver implementations on the IBM ESA/390 hardware platform.
 Those interfaces intend to provide the functionality required by every device driver implementation to allow to drive a specific hardware device on the ESA/390 platform.
-Some of the interface routines are specific to Linux/390 and some of them can be found on other Linux platforms implementations too.
+Some of the interface routines are specific to GNU/Linux/390 and some of them can be found on other GNU/Linux platforms implementations too.
 Miscellaneous function prototypes, data declarations, and macro definitions can be found in the architecture specific C header file linux/arch/s390/include/asm/irq.h.